← Back to projects

 Overview

 BREW is a C++ library for model-generalized multi-object tracking.
-Its core goal is to decouple the filter from the object model so that new motion models, extent representations, and measurement likelihoods can be swapped in without rewriting the estimation pipeline.
+Its core goal is to decouple the filter from the object model so that new motion models, extent representations, and measurement likelihoods can be swapped in without rewriting the multi-object pipeline.
+This provides a rapid model development framework for extended-object tracking.

 At its core the framework operates over a multi-object density $\pi(X)$ where $X \subset \R^{n}$ is a random finite set of object states, and admits a generic measurement update $$ \pi_{k|k}(X) \propto \ell(Z_k \mid X)\, \pi_{k|k-1}(X), $$ leaving the likelihood $\ell(\cdot)$ and the state space free to be specialized per object model.